 The first step…

 My answer is that it is completely safe as long as you take care of the freshness of meat.
-When you buy meat for your pooch, the best way for keeping it safe for use is to wash it, cut it into pieces, and then to freeze it.
+When you buy meat for your pooch, the best way for keeping it safe for use is to wash it, cut it into pieces, and then freeze it.

 I also advise you to choose the appropriate feeding bowl for your Frenchie as well.
-Here you can find a great assortment of different feeding bowls, and the best pick for the BARF diet is a stainless steel bowl that is easy to clean and more sterile from others.
+Here you can find a great assortment of different feeding bowls, and the best pick for the BARF diet is a stainless steel bowl that is easy to clean and more sterile than others.

 How to tailor the BARF diet for your Frenchie?